 Naturally, you could do this cheaper by opting for the youth hostels and campsites on the NC500 or you could go all out and stay in castles.
 Our accommodation guide has options for every budget.

 This was an independent trip.
 This means we were not hosted by Visit Scotland, regional tourist boards, hotels or any tours.
-If you are a business and would like to advertise with Two Scots Abroad please contact us.

 Frequently Asked Questions